cloudera/ades/README.md

 	pig -f src/main/pig/step3_generate_squashed_distribution.pig

 At this point, you can optionally run the R code to solve the MGPS optimization problem.
-You will need to install the *BB* library in your local version of R using *install.packages()* if you do not have it already.
+You will need to install the _BB_ library in your local version of R using _install.packages("BB")_ if you do not have it already.

 	hadoop fs -getmerge aers/drugs2_reacs_stats d2r_stats.csv
 	Rscript src/main/R/ebgm.R d2r_stats.csv